I Love Walking In France

 Vespers in the abbey

-Vespers are held in the abbey to welcome pilgrims every night at 6.30 pm.
+Vespers are held in the abbey to welcome pilgrims every night at 8.30 pm (check the time at Tourist Office as it has sometimes been held earlier).
 After the service, everyone gathers outside where a priest tells the story of Sainte-Foy and Saint-Matthew, depicted in the twelfth-century tympanum above the entrance.
-Despite understanding almost nothing of what was said (it was en français), I found this a captivating experience (and now that you know a little of Sainte-Foy’s poignant story, you’ll be well able to follow along!).

 Many walkers who have started out from Le Puy-en-Velay and plan to complete their journey along the Chemin de Saint-Jacques in stages, take advantage of the transport links in Conques and finish their walk here.